cykirk/deep-ml-cli/README.md

 A command-line interface for interacting with [deep-ml.com](https://deep-ml.com), allowing you to browse problems, submit solutions, and track your progress directly from your terminal.

+*WARNING:* Currently, test cases are run locally.
+Arbitrary malicious code from the default test cases could theoretically be run on your system.
+Use at your own risk.

 ## Installation

 ```bash